 Piper Shepard (Baltimore, MD) holds a BFA in Fiber from the University of the Arts, Philadelphia, and an MFA in Fiber from the Cranbrook Academy of Art in Michigan.
 Her work has been shown at the Museum of Arts and Design in New York City; the Baltimore Museum of Art; the John Michael Kohler Arts Center, Sheboygan, WI; the Delaware Art Museum; the Delaware Center for the Contemporary Arts, the Corcoran Gallery of Art, Washington, DC; the Pittsburgh Center for the Arts, the Textile Art Centre, Chicago, IL; the David Richard Gallery, Santa Fe, NM; the Helen Drutt Gallery and the Snyderman-Works Gallery, Philadelphia, PA; and the Birmingham Museums and Art Gallery in Birmingham, England.
 Publications include Fiber Arts Magazine, Surface Design Journal, and American Craft Magazine.
 Telos Press has published a monograph on her work.
 She has received four Individual Artists Awards from The Maryland State Arts Council in Crafts.
 She is a 2016 Japan-US Friendship Commission, National Endowment for the Arts, Creative Arts Exchange Program recipient.
 She is a 2016 United States Artists Distinguished Fellow in Crafts, and a 2022 MacDowell Fellow in the Visual Arts.
 Her work is in the collections of the Baltimore Museum of Art and The Museum of Arts and Design, New York.
-Since 1994, she has taught in the Fiber Department at MICA (Maryland Institute College of Art).
+Since 1994, she has taught in the Fiber Department at MICA (Maryland Institute College of Art), where is now Professor Emerita.

 Statement